rajeshreddy-1707/Symbiote/README.md

 ![image](https://user-images.githubusercontent.com/78999231/212933642-030b9ac2-7472-4ca0-845c-8a7972e5a802.png)

 ### KEY IMPLEMENTATIONS OUTLINES OF THE SYSTEM
-Perpetration is the process that actually yields the smallest- position system rudiments in the system scale ( system breakdown structure).
-System rudiments are made, bought, or reused.
-Product involves the tackle fabrication processes of forming, removing, joining, and finishing, the software consummation processes of rendering and testing, or the functional procedures development processes for drivers' roles.
-However, a manufacturing system which uses the established specialized and operation processes may be needed, If perpetration involves a product process.
+The system scale's smallest-position system rudiments are actually produced by the repetition process ( system breakdown structure).
+System foundations are created, purchased, or recycled.
+Products may include the rendering and testing phases of software, the shaping, removing, connecting, and finishing phases of tackle production, or the functional procedure development phases for driver roles.
+However, if a product process is involved, a production system that employs the existing specialised and operation processes may be required.
-The purpose of the perpetration process is to design and produce (or fabricate) a system element conforming to that element’s design parcels and/ or conditions.
-The element is constructed employing applicable technologies and assiduity practices.
-This process bridges the system description processes and the integration process.
+Designing and producing (or fabricating) a system element in accordance with that element's design components and/or conditions is the goal of the perpetration process.
+The element is built using appropriate technologies and meticulous construction techniques.
+The integration process and the system description process are connected by this procedure.

 ### SIGNIFICANT PROJECT OUTCOMES
 The significant project outcomes are -